MateuszJanduraUszu/mjmem/docs/reference/object_allocator/object_allocator-dtor.md

 ## Remarks

-Since the allocator is stateless, it doesn't perform any cleanup actions.
+Since the allocator is stateless, it does not perform any cleanup actions.
 Therefore, the destructor is trivial.

 ## Requirements